Household Hazardous Waste

 Until they can be disposed of properly, caution should be taken when storing used or old household batteries.
 It is recommended that the exposed positive (+) terminals of the batteries be covered with electrical tape (or stored separately in ziplock bags) to inhibit the terminals from coming into contact or rubbing with other terminals or objects that can potentially cause a fire.

 Santa Clara County has free household drop-off locations where residents can properly dispose of their used batteries during business hours.
-Recycling drop-off locations are for residents (households) ONLY.
 Residents are reminded to tape the positive (+) terminal on the batteries before dropping them off (D.O.T Regulation).

-- Local Governmental Household Hazardous Waste Agencies — See the website to locate your local governmental household hazardous waste agency (listed by county) for the latest information in your area.
+- Local Governmental Household Hazardous Waste Agencies — Locate your local governmental household hazardous waste agency (listed by county) for the latest information in your area.

 - Battery Solutions — Battery recycling solutions for businesses, governmental agencies, and consumers.

 - Kinsbursky Brothers Inc — A U.S. Environmental Protection Agency permitted battery-recycling facility in California.

 Businesses are requested to call PSC Environmental at (916) 351-0980 to inquire about disposal and obtain business drop-off locations.

 For more information on recycling batteries, visit CalRecycle.

 The Medication, Education and Disposal (MED) Project is a community drug take-back program and provides drop off locations at local law enforcement agencies and pharmacies to allow residents to bring expired or unwanted medicines to a convenient, centralized location for proper disposal.
 MED Project accepts expired medications, medicinal liquids and controlled substances.
 Do not flush medications down the toilet.

 Residents can safely dispose of medications in different ways: